-This is the year's first heavy emergence of caddis flies in Wisconsin, and trout feed heavily on it.
+This is the year’s first heavy emergence of caddis flies in Wisconsin, and trout feed heavily on it.
 The hatch usually occurs on undammed trout streams.
-The flies begin emerging around late morning through midday, sometime it starts just as the Hendrickson hatch is waning.
+The flies begin emerging around late morning through midday; sometime it starts just as the Hendrickson hatch is waning.
 Egg laying is in the afternoon and can coincide with the emergence.
 Peak emergence occurs from the last half of April to May, on balmy days.
-A early or late spring will shift the hatch forward or back on the calendar.
-Cold wet spring days will shut down the hatch entirely and summer like temperatures (upper 70's and higher) can trigger a huge hatches that will start even early in the day.
-The adult drift up to 30 feet struggling from their pupal shucks.
+An early or late spring will shift the hatch forward or back on the calendar.
+Cold, wet spring days will shut down the hatch entirely, and summer-like temperatures (upper 70’s and higher) can trigger huge hatches that will start even early in the day.
+The adult drifts up to 30 feet struggling from their pupal shucks.
 Once out, they may drift on the surface or fly away quickly.
 They oviposit much like may¬flies, dipping their bodies onto the sur¬face, although some individuals may crawl or dive underwater.

-Also watch for the "Tiny Black Caddis" which can hatch at a similar time but in fewer numbers, but in hook Sizes #20 -22.
+Black Caddis” which can hatch at a similar time but in fewer numbers, but in hook sizes #20 -22.